logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Therefore, as a transitional phase, reporting overall scores/subscales will be allowed.

-Collection occasions are managed by the provider organisations via upload.
+Collection occasions are managed by the provider organisations via either the PMHC MDS administrative interface or upload.

 .. csv-table:: Collection Occasion record layout
    :file: record/collection-occasion.csv